2025 Nippon Professional Baseball season

 The 2025 Nippon Professional Baseball season was the 76th season of professional baseball in Japan since Nippon Professional Baseball (NPB) was reorganized in 1950.
 There were 12 NPB teams, split evenly between the Central League and Pacific League.
 The Yokohama DeNA BayStars entered the season as the defending champions.

+The 12 clubs of NPB drew a total of over 27 million attendees or an average of 31,515 per game, setting a second consecutive year of new records for Japanese baseball attendance.